robotframework/robotframework/doc/releasenotes/rf-7.0.rst

 Robot Framework 7.0
 ===================

-..
-     GitHub fails to render this file at the moment.
-     View rf-7.0.pdf until the problem is resolved.

 .. default-role:: code

 `Robot Framework`_ 7.0 is a new major release with highly enhanced listener interface